Whole Foods' New York employee tests positive for coronavirus

 Whole Foods and Amazon Fresh continue to be operational nationwide, Amazon told Reuters, adding that deliveries have not stopped, but customers were being informed that deliveries may be limited due to increased demand.

-As the virus spreads at a rapid pace across the United States, clothing retailers and department-store chains, including Macy’s (M.N), Nordstrom (JWN.N), Nike (NKE.N), Urban Outfitters (URBN.O), Abercrombie & Fitch (ANF.N) and Lululemon (LULU.O), have shut stores.
+As the virus spreads at a rapid pace across the United States, clothing retailers and department-store chains, including Macy’s, Nordstrom, Nike, Urban Outfitters, Abercrombie & Fitch and Lululemon, have shut stores.

 However, certain services such as grocery stores, gas stations, pet stores and pharmacies have been allowed to stay open so far to minimize public disruptions.